 The region supports a residential population of 240,184 people (Australia Bureau of Statistics) and land use in the region consists primarily of nature conservation and agriculture, as well as marine and land-based tourism, commercial and recreational fisheries, and aquaculture.

-The Wet Tropics Pilot Report Card covers the region from Bloomfield in the north to the Herbert River in the south, and incorporates the Atherton Tablelands.
+The Wet Tropics Report Card covers the region from Bloomfield in the north to the Herbert River in the south, and incorporates the Atherton Tablelands.

 The area encompasses nine river catchments - Daintree, Mossman, Barron, Russell, Mulgrave, Johnstone, Tully, Murray and the Herbert.